2/19/2025

 speaker

-yes, we have a very big compression base in the southern region due to the government investments in the past years.
-Therefore, we have seen a weaker speed rate of growth and well, it's clearly affecting us in Quintana Roo, Tabasco, and in the areas that are close to Campeche, for example.
-So, yes, even though we're seeing that trend, we are being able to grow more than that and to grow more than our competition in that particular region.
-But that is correct.
-It's another speed rate
+Well, yes, we have a very big comparison base in the southern region due to the government investments in the past years.
+Therefore, we have seen a weaker speed rate of growth, and while it's clearly affecting us in Quintana Roo, Tabasco, and in the areas that are close to Campeche, for example.
+So, yes, even though that we're seeing that trend, we are being able to grow more than that and to grow more than our competition in that particular region.

 speaker